johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< figure name="img/made-scarecrow.jpg" nameSmall="img/made-scarecrow.jpg"
     alt="Scarecrow by Made" width="90%" >}}

-  **Scarecrow by Made** (320&times;256 / 64-colour Amiga AGA pixel art)
+  [Scarecrow](https://demozoo.org/graphics/67551/) by [Made](https://demozoo.org/sceners/131/) (320&times;256 / 64-colour Amiga AGA pixel art)

   The image was &times;3 upscaled with a CRT shader.
 Notice on the 200% view how the shader melts away all the blockiness, increases the perceived resolution, and adds subtle texture to the image.
 None of that is present in the straight &times;3 integer upscaled version.
-That's analog versus digital for you (emulated analog, that is, but still).
+That's analog versus digital for you, in a nutshell (emulated analog, but still).

 {{< /figure >}}

-The gradients and the curves are super smooth, you can't see any jagged edges and chunky pixels like you would on an objectively higher-quality VGA monitor displaying the *exact same* image (with the wrong aspect ratio, but that's another discussion).
+The gradients and the curves are super smooth, you can't see any jagged edges and chunky pixels like you would on an objectively higher-quality VGA monitor displaying the *exact same* image.
 But measurable improvements in technical specifications don't necessarily always translate into better outcomes, especially when human perception and something as subjective as art is involved.
-For me personally, pixel art viewed on Commodore monitors from the 80s is pure magic, and that magic largely got lost during transitioning to the technologically superior S(VGA) monitors in the 90s (well, and let's not even talk about LCDs).
-From 1985 to about 1995, a generation of Amiga artists and enthusiast were fixating their gazes upon the flickering analog magic that was the Commodore 1084S, and that's something that I think is well worth understanding and preserving.
+For me personally, pixel art viewed on Commodore monitors from the 80s is pure magic, and that magic largely got lost during transitioning to the technologically superior PC VGA monitors in the 90s.
+From 1985 to about 1995, a generation of Amiga artists and enthusiast had been fixating their gazes upon the flickering analog magic that was the Commodore 1084S, and that's something I think is well worth understanding and preserving.
 And it's just heaps of fun!
 Using WinUAE with an emulated 1084S puts me in a good mood every time; although it's not perfect, it gets me a little closer to the experience of sitting in front of a real Amiga.
 And how long until all Commodore monitors finally die and end up in the junkyard?
 Clearly, emulation is the only practical way going forward.

 Having said all that, it's not all roses with analog CRTs.
-People fondly remember the visually pleasing aspects of this display technology, but nobody misses flicker, vignetting, and the geometric distortions of these non-flat displays, just to name the worst offenders.
+People fondly remember the visually pleasing aspects of this display technology, but nobody misses flicker, vignetting, geometric distortions of the non-flat picture tubes, just to name the worst offenders.
 Naturally, we will not be emulating any of these undesirable elements.

 What we will be emulating, though, is the following: